Learn about hereditary cancer

 This means a mutation associated with hereditary cancer was identified.
 It’s important to share your results with your provider to create a personalized healthcare plan.

-It is common to see genetic changes that require further research to determine whether they are associated with an increased risk for developing a hereditary cancer.
-Most are eventually found to be harmless11 ; we’ll try to contact you if their classification changes.
+It is common to see a genetic change that requires further research to determine if it is associated with an increased risk for developing a hereditary cancer.
+To date, most of the variants of uncertain significance that are further classified have been found to be harmless, though this process can sometimes take years.11

 Knowing that you have a mutation that increases your risk of developing cancer allows you and your healthcare provider to create a personalized screening plan, which increases the chance of early detection.
 This is important because detecting cancer at its earliest stage improves the likelihood of a favorable outcome.8

 A positive result, or finding a mutation, is not a cancer diagnosis, and does not mean that you will develop cancer.
 For example, most women have a 10% chance of getting breast cancer by the time they are 80, while a woman with a mutation in the BRCA1 gene can have up to an 81% chance.14 , Most men have a 2% chance of getting colorectal cancer by the time they are 70, while a man with a mutation in the MLH1 gene can have up to a 41% chance.15 ,16 The level of increased cancer risk differs from gene to gene.